yashrajmishra/JU-eezy-Blog/README.md

 - `npm run dev` - start for development
 - `npm build` - build for production

+## Add your Blog

+- put your markdown file in a folder named `dd-mm-yy-blog-title`
+- link all the image with `./` in the markdown
+- location of the folder should be `/src/posts/`
+- JUST send a Pull request to this Repository

 ## Features

 - **dark/light mode**, depending on your preferences (dark is default, but you can change it)